nhduongvn/CMSPOS-BTaggingExercise/README.md

 # CMSPOS-BTaggingExercise
-BTagging exercise repository for the 2017 CMS Physics Object School in Bari
+BTagging exercise repository for the 2019 CMS DAS at LPC, FNAL